KunalJoya008/movieProject/README.md

 # Movie Search Project : FILMFUSION

 This project is a movie search web application built with React.js, Tailwind CSS, Vite, and the TMDB API.
-It allows users to search for movies, view details about each movie, and find information about trending and upcoming movies.
+It allows users to search for movies, view details about each movie, and find information about trending and upcoming movies. by api call front poster is also changing everytime you refreash.

 ## Features